abhayd08/Countdown-Timer/README.md

 - Real-time countdown display.
 - Ability to cancel and create a new countdown at any time.
 - Responsive design for various screen sizes.
-- Sound notification for when the countdown is complete.
+- Sound notification when the countdown is complete.
-- Persist countdown even if the browser tab is reopened again.

 ###

 ## Technologies

-#### Frontend: HTML, CSS, JavaScript, React, Tailwind CSS
+#### Frontend: HTML, CSS, JavaScript, React, Tailwind CSS, Framer Motion, Next UI, Animate.css

 #